Translab/oculusrift/README.md

 The HMD resolution should be set to 1280 x 800 and you should mirror your display.

 Oculus SDK v0.2.5 is used.
 For future SDK updates, sign up at https://developer.oculusvr.com.

+--

+OSCTest

+This is a Unity Pro (4.2.2) project that includes a prebuilt scene for placing objects.
+It uses the UnityOSC (https://github.com/jorgegarcia/UnityOSC) code to add OSC functionality to the world.